TABLE OF CONTENTS

 (1) FAB may remand the case to the DO if a SEM search was needed but not conducted, or if the search was conducted improperly in a way that materially affects the outcome of the RD, or if the SEM data relied upon by the DO was changed or updated significantly enough to warrant additional development or a potentially different adjudicatory outcome.

-(2) Before issuing the FAB decision, the FAB must ensure that the SEM record is the most complete and updated data available in SEM and that no significant changes (additions of toxic substances or changes in work process definitions or timeframes) have been made since the issuance of the recommended decision.
+(2) Before issuing the FAB Final Decision (FD), the FAB must ensure that the SEM record is the most complete and updated data available in SEM and that no significant changes (additions of toxic substances or changes in work process definitions or timeframes) have been made since the issuance of the recommended decision.

 (5) If new evidence is uncovered that does alter the findings of the RD, a remand order may be necessary.
 However, if the SEM data is updated after the issuance of the recommended decision or the DO SEM search, and such update does not affect the outcome of the decision, a remand is not warranted.